5th Year Weekly Grinds

 Information and tips regarding managing content, effective writing and essay structure will be referred to throughout the year.

-Students will be instructed how to address and effectively answer the compulsory documents section of the exam paper.
+Students will also be instructed on how to address and effectively answer the compulsory Documents Based Question (DBQ) section of the exam paper.

 Irish (H)